 To avoid further confusion, we've done the legwork for you.
 Read on for our guide to the best massage chairs and massage chair pads to buy now.

 - Create a calming atmosphere with one of the best oil diffusers

 - Track your temperature and ovulation with the best thermometers

-T3's favourite massage chairs and massage chair pads
+The best massage chairs & massage chair pads

 The Beurer MG320 Shiatsu Air Compression Seat Cover is our pick for the best massage chair pad around.
 As we'd expect from Beurer – a big name in health and wellbeing tech – it's a great quality option with a range of features to explore.
 Four rotating massage nodules (two at neck height and two for your back – you can adjust the height of the neck rollers to suit taller users, but unfortunately can't make the rollers wider or narrower) deliver kneading Shiatsu-style massages.
 You can alter the intensity as well as choosing which massage area you want.